Skip to main content

 HANDLING

-• SPARCS will further handle and secure fully-executed agreement between both parties.
+• SPARCS will further handle and secure a fully executed agreement between both parties.

 Also known as a Senior Design Project or Capstone Project, this agreement is for non-federal research applications.
 The Sponsor will provide a “real-life” problem suitable for classroom instruction.
 It is a fixed-price agreement with a $25,000 cap and a 15% modified total direct costs (MTDC) F&A rate.
 The sponsor must agree to the terms and conditions of the agreement, other than cosmetic or other minor changes.
-Prior to engaging in such a project, a properly processed PINS record is required.
+Before engaging in such a project, a properly processed PINS (or PD) record is required.

 Senior Project Agreement